sal55/langs/CompilerSuite.md

 ### Packaging

 All the above programs are single-file, self-contained executables, and all are under 1MB.
-The current set of byte-sizes are:
+The current set of programs are:
 ````
       403,456 mm.exe
        95,744 aa.exe